fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 3: سُورَةُ آلِ عِمۡرَانَ (Aal-i-Imraan) - 11**
+**Surah 4: سُورَةُ النِّسَاءِ (An-Nisaa) - 81**

-[To them shall - happen] the like of what happened to Pharaoh's people and those who lived before them: they gave the lie to Our messages - and so God took them to task for their sins: for God is severe in retribution.
+And they say, "We do pay heed unto thee'' - but when they leave thy presence, some of them devise, in the dark of night, [beliefs] other than thou art voicing; and all the while God records what they thus devise in the dark of night.
+Leave them, then, alone, and place thy trust in God: for none is as worthy of trust as God.
  <!--END_SECTION:quran-->